psturmfels/gameDevWorkshop/README.md

 }
 ```
 - This looks like a scary function, but in truth, you have seen most of it already!
 I'll address the new stuff here:
-    - We create the topRock by rotating the bottomRock 180 degrees (pi radians).
-We then flip the topRock along the x-axis so that both rocks are facing "forward": we do this by setting the `xScale` property of topRock, which controls the scaling of the node.
-A negative scale flips the node.
     - We create an object of type `GKShuffleDistribution`.
 This object generates uniform random numbers on the interval [min, max]; when we want a new random number, we just call `.nextInt()` on the distribution object.
     - We generate a random yPosition between 20% and 80% of the way up the screen.
 This random yPosition represents where the space in-between the two rocks will be.
     - We position the top rock to be 70 pixels above yPosition, and the bottom rock to be 70 pixels below yPosition, leaving a gap of 2 * 70 = 140 for the plane to fly through.